Find Trade Colleges

 Quality Control Analysis: Conducting tests and inspections of products, services, or processes to evaluate quality or performance.

-Other Metal & Plastic Layout Worker Job Titles
+Types of Metal & Plastic Layout Worker Jobs

 • Precision Layout Worker

-Is There Job Demand for Metal and Plastic Layout Workers?
+Are There Job Opportunities for Metal and Plastic Layout Workers?

-There were about 9,200 jobs for Metal and Plastic Layout Worker in 2016 (in the United States).
+In the United States, there were 9,200 jobs for Metal and Plastic Layout Worker in 2016.
 There is little to no growth in job opportunities for Metal and Plastic Layout Worker.
 The BLS estimates 900 yearly job openings in this field.

 undefined